Print

 7. If your frosting begins losing shape: If your frosting becomes unstable or thins out/loses shape overtime, whip it on high speed until stiff peaks form to reintroduce more air.

-8. Quantity: This recipe yields about 4-5 cups of frosting.
-This is enough to heavily frost 12-16 cupcakes (as pictured), a 9×13 inch quarter sheet cake, or a 2 layer cake.
-For a 3 layer cake, I recommend slightly scaling up the recipe by using 8 ounces (226g) of brick cream cheese, 1 cup (120g) confectioners’ sugar, 2 teaspoons vanilla extract, and 2 cups (480ml) heavy cream.
+8. Quantity: This recipe yields about 4–5 cups of frosting.
+This is enough to heavily frost 12–16 cupcakes (as pictured), a 9×13-inch quarter sheet cake, or a 2-layer cake.
+For a 3-layer cake, I recommend slightly scaling up the recipe by using 8 ounces (226g) of cream cheese, 1 cup (120g) confectioners’ sugar, 2 teaspoons vanilla extract, and 2 cups (480g/ml) heavy cream.
 After adding the heavy cream, you may need to whip the mixture for slightly longer.

 9. Piping Tip: I used (affiliate link) Wilton 1M piping tip in the photos above.
-This is one of my favorite piping tips and you can watch how to use it in this Piping Tips tutorial video.
+This is one of my favorite piping tips and you can see how to use it in this piping tips tutorial video.